Upcoming Lughnasadh class: 7.27.2022

 - and looking at what could be sacrificed in our lives

 Ritual sacrifice plays a key role at Lughnasadh, and has been a part of cultures around the world throughout time.
-Those who think that we no longer partake in such barbaric traditions need only look at our modern propensity toward war, which is a potent form of sacrifice—August has historically seen more wars than any other month.
+Those who think that we no longer partake in such barbaric traditions unfortunately need only look at our modern propensity toward war.
+This is surely a form of sacrifice—August has historically seen more wars than any other month.

 We each carry a sacred fire in us that could light up the world if we could share it, but it is often buried under doubt, insecurities, and fear.
 What is holding you back from being a source of light to your community?
 What’s holding back the people around you?